Does Your LinkedIn Profile Make You Look Out Of Sync?

 Once you have a few photos get some objective opinions by having them analyzed online.

 Your LinkedIn profile needs to tell your career story.
-It needs to provide insights about who you are, why you do what you do as well as details about your professional experience.
+It needs to provide insights about who you are, and why you do what you do as well as details about your professional experience.
 A photo of you is an essential part of showing people who you are.